MrL1605/cxps-online-test/README.md

  - (not req) Maybe move from checkbox to collection lists .
  - Make options as code.
  - Fix errors related to submission of wrong answers.
+ - Sort submissions based on date instead of name